 - Conflicting rules across medical, leave, EAP, and point solutions

-- Variable-hour eligibility dynamics (ACA look-back measurement) that create coverage churn for frontline populations
+- Variable-hour eligibility rules (ACA look-back measurement) that create coverage churn for frontline workers

 If eligibility is confusing or unstable, employees don't plan around the benefit.
 They avoid it—or they discover too late that it doesn't apply to them.